jason71995/tf_learning/README.md

 # Tensorflow Learning

 ## Introduction

-This project is for learning basic concepts of Deep Learning and Tensorflow
+This project is for learning the basic concepts of Deep Learning and Tensorflow.
+Besides datasets, this project tries to not use Keras to make code cleaner and readable.

 ## Environment